realworldocaml/book/book/concurrent-programming/README.md

-The `get` call takes as a required argument a URI and returns a deferred value containing a `Cohttp.Response.t` (which we ignore) and a pipe reader to which the body of the request will be written.
+The `get` call takes as a required argument a URI and returns a deferred value containing a `Cohttp.Response.t` (which we ignore) and a pipe reader to which the body of the request will be streamed.

-In this case, the HTTP body probably isn't very large, so we call `Cohttp_async.Body.to_string` to collect the data from the connection as a single deferred string, rather than consuming the data in a streaming fashion using a pipe.
+In this case, the HTTP body probably isn't very large, so we call `Cohttp_async.Body.to_string` to collect the data from the connection as a single deferred string, rather than consuming the data incrementally.

 Running a single search isn't that interesting from a concurrency perspective, so let's write code for dispatching multiple searches in